 4. It isn’t easy money

 If an unsteady income is a deal-breaker, back to the day job you should go.
 There will be months where freelancing pays out big time, and there will be others where it’s downright brutal, and you’ll need to have set aside some food money.
 A constant paycheck is not guaranteed; however, there are a few ways to ease the blowback.

 Work more than you think is necessary—your old notion of the 40-hour workweek left with that two-week notice you gave to HR.
 Just because you’re working for yourself doesn’t mean you aren’t working longer and harder.
 Save more than you might from a regular paycheck.
 Slower months won’t induce as much panic and desperation if you prepare for them.

 5. Learn to say no

-It’s OK to say “no” to a client, really.
-If a project is so complex, or a client so demanding, that the time is not worth the price tag, walk away.
+It’s OK to say “no” to a client.
+If a project is so complex or a client so demanding that the time is not worth the price tag, walk away.
 When you are a freelance graphic designer, your time is everything.

-Sinking into a black hole of a project robs you of other opportunities to earn income and create relationships with new clients.
+Sinking into a project’s black hole robs you of other opportunities to earn income and create relationships with new clients.
 Some days you will be asked if you offer IT support, and other days you may be asked to help design signage on a plane.
 Always stick to what you are most comfortable at.

 6. Have five projects that you’re super proud of